alisaifee/limits/README.rst

 *************
 |travis-ci| |coveralls| |pypi| |license|

-*limits* provides rate limiting utilities to implement rate limiting using various strategies and storage backends such as redis & memcached.
+*limits* provides utilities to implement rate limiting using various strategies and storage backends such as redis & memcached.

 `Read more at <http://limits.readthedocs.org>`_